-Bernard received an MFA in creative writing from the University of Kentucky and is a member of the Affrilachian Poets collective.
-His work has been published in various journals and anthologies.
-He currently resides on a farm in eastern Kentucky with his wife Lauren.
+Kentucky native Bernard Clay grew up in Louisville.
+He has spent years developing a deep appreciation of the state's unique natural and urban areas.
+Bernard earned an MFA in creative writing from the University of Kentucky Creative Writing Program and is a member of the Affrilachian Poets collective.
+His work can be found in various journals and anthologies.
+He currently lives on Scorpion Hollow Farm in eastern Kentucky with his herbalist partner Lauren, founder of Resilient Roots, where he homesteads and continues writing.
 English Lit is his first book.

 Praise for English Lit: